BenjaminGroseclose/SportsIQ/sports-iq-ml/riot/documentation.md

 - Created a `MatchIDs.csv` file that contains 6000 matchIDs (I have not removed duplicates yet) the 6000 come from the top 300 players (challenger level) last 20 games.
 Meaning we have the top player's last 20 games, the second to top player's last 20 games... etc
 	- Removed Duplicates and it went from `6000 -> 3078` matches
-	- Question is, is this enough data?
+	- This is not enough data

 ```py
 match_ids = pd.read_csv("MatchIDs.csv")